s1rhcs/Fallen-Follow-Registry/README.md

 - How many people don’t follow you back.
 - A table of those accounts (horizontally scrollable on smaller screens).

-For each row, you can:
+For each row you can:

 - **Search** by username using the search box.
 - **Open** their profile in a new tab.